 Obstruction on career growth: Finishing work on time often fetches us good appraisals at work.
 When you don’t finish your task on time, it exhibits an unprofessional attitude.

 Work-Family Conflict: Do you often carry your work home?
 Ones that could have been handled in office?
-The pending work often eats up our quality time that we intend to spend with our family and loved ones, Thus leading to stress at home.
+The pending work often eats up our quality time that we intend to spend with our family and loved ones, thus leading to stress at home.
+Learn to create balance in work and personal life.

 Conflict of Role: Do you as a supervisor spend most of your time micro-managing or doing tasks that are the responsibility of your team member?
 Often, in the need to hurry up the tasks more effectively we assume the responsibility of others and forget to execute our own.